 Advantages & Disadvantages of Using Bitcoin

 Bitcoin does not require a central party to facilitate transactions or confirm account balances.
 This is the power of peer-to-peer payments.
 When a payment is made, the transaction is verified by an economy of interconnected computers very much in the same way networks of servers make up the world wide web of today.
 The transaction is initially broadcast, then verified by the network in a secure manner.
 Eliminating the need for third party trust was one of the objectives of bitcoin in the first place, and it accomplished this unlike any financial instrument before.
 Typically, people trust banks to store their money, they trust central banks to retain the value of their money, and they trust governments to manage debt problems in a responsible manner.
-Bitcoin divorces the reliance on these institutions by putting trust in cryptographic technology rather than human judgment.
+Bitcoin divorces the reliance on these institutions by putting trust in cryptographic technology rather than third parties.

-Under the current system, unless you are using cash, you are identified before you can make a purchase.
-With bitcoin money, this is no longer necessary, but it comes as a double edged sword.
+Under the current system, unless you are using cash, you are identified when you make a purchase.
+With bitcoin, this is no longer necessary, but it comes as a double edged sword.
 In one sense, bitcoin can be obtained and used in an anonymous manner.
 It does not require the personal information that traditional financial institutions would, such as government identification and contact information among a host of other data.
 Because the bitcoin payment system does not require these inputs, it need not put a citizen’s personal information at risk.
 However, just as easily as it can be used for stealth can bitcoin be used transparently, giving the entire world first-hand viewing ability into your financial standing.
 Being a distributed ledger, the blockchain will be making your wallet viewable but will be tied to your identification the instant you associate your real world identity to your transactions.
 Every person has an inalienable right to privacy, and that includes financial privacy.
 Bitcoin may provide that financial privacy while eliminating the potential for identification fraud and theft of personal information.
 Many people will argue that providing the ability to transact anonymously opens the floodgates for money laundering, illicit purchases, and all kinds of criminal activity.
 This may be true to a certain degree, but bitcoin technology does not aggravate this issue any more than paper cash does today.
 Indeed, using cash is still the most popular way to conduct money laundering and other illegal activities.
 There are risks associated with an anonymous form of transaction that financial enforcement agencies are well aware of.
 Even more so are they aware that paper cash is still the best medium for laundering money.

 The cryptographic technology behind bitcoin is the most advanced of its kind, making the system impractical to hacking attempts.
 Rather, the hacking attempts to steal funds have been successful due to poor storage practices and faults with exchanges.
 Security experts around the world have been attempting to attack the bitcoin network directly since its inception.
 None have been able to find a chink in its armor.
 When used correctly, the bitcoin blockchain is an elegant and airtight solution to sending money cheaply and efficiently.

-- Limited Acceptance.
 Bitcoin is continuing to gain traction with merchants.
 The number of businesses accepting it is growing daily.
 The Federal Reserve Board of Washington reports that the number of daily users is likely to have grown exponentially in the past few years, and that the user base has doubled every 8 months for the last 3 years.
 Businesses that do transactions online are taking a close look at integrating bitcoin, while brick and mortar retailers are still just getting onboard with this new type of payment.
 Because you may find it difficult to pay your rent or buy food at the grocery store with bitcoin (for now), this limited acceptance can be a disadvantage.